Animal Related Crimes - Defending Individuals That May Have Been Falsely Arrested

 Contact The Law Office of Roger P. Foley, P.A.

-Contact us today to schedule a free 15 minute case strategy with our Palm Beach County Animal Cruelty Defense Attorney.
+Contact us today to schedule a 5 minute free consultation with our Palm Beach County Animal Cruelty Defense Attorney.
 It is important that we get to know you as a client, but even more so as a person.
 Knowing you will help us do our job better.
 We need to hear your version of the story and any facts you remember.
 Information provided to a criminal defense attorney early on in the case may be the difference in the case.
 Call today so we can get to work preparing your defense.